Gay love stories still few and far between

 Short films with homosexual stories like ‘Awe’, ‘Bombay Talkies’ and ‘Ajeeb Daastans’ were received well in the online space.
 “The OTT censorship rules are more flexible and independent-filmmaker friendly,” says Shailaja.
 Roopa looks at an OTT space with the demand-and-supply theory.

-“Right now, streaming sites are looking at murder mysteries and thrillers because maybe that’s what the audiences want,” she says.
+“Right now, streaming sites are looking at murder mysteries and thrillers because maybe that’s what the audiences want.
+But we will soon get there,” she says.

 Follow us on Facebook | Twitter | Dailymotion | YouTube